istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 mutual TLS traffic.

 Now the requests from the `sleep.legacy` starts to fail, since it can't send mutual TLS traffic.
 But the client `sleep.full` is automatically configured with auto mutual TLS, to send mutual TLS request, returning 200.

 {{< text bash >}}
-$ for from in "full" "legacy"; do for to in "full" "partial" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.full to httpbin.full: 200 sleep.full to httpbin.partial: 200 sleep.full to httpbin.legacy: 200
+$ for from in "full" "legacy"; do for to in "full" "partial" "legacy"; do echo "sleep.${from} to httpbin.${to}";kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl http://httpbin.${to}:8000/headers  -s  -w "response code: %{http_code}\n" | egrep -o 'response code.*$|Client-Cert.*sa.default';  echo -n "\n"; done; done sleep.full to httpbin.full
+Client-Cert": "By=spiffe://cluster.local/ns/full/sa/default
+response code: 200

+sleep.full to httpbin.partial
+Client-Cert": "By=spiffe://cluster.local/ns/partial/sa/default
+response code: 200

+sleep.full to httpbin.legacy
+response code: 200

-sleep.legacy to httpbin.full: 000
+sleep.legacy to httpbin.full
+response code: 000
-command terminated with exit code 56 sleep.legacy to httpbin.partial: 200
+command terminated with exit code 56

+sleep.legacy to httpbin.partial
+response code: 200

-sleep.legacy to httpbin.legacy: 200
+sleep.legacy to httpbin.legacy
+response code: 200

 {{< /text >}}

 ### Disable mutual TLS to plain text

 If for some reason, you want service to be in plain text mode explicitly, we can configure authentication policy as plain text.

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n full -f -